 The University will permit students to sign a "promissory note" for the amount of charges due as part of the business registration process completed in BISON prior to the start date for each semester.
 See Tuition and Fees.
 All amounts not covered by financial aid must be paid in full by the student or parent by the end of each semester.
 Financial aid cannot be used for outstanding debts from prior academic years.

-Questions regarding outstanding balances or student charges should be directed to the Student Financial Services, (202) 651-5145 (tty/voice) or (202) 651-5711 (fax).
+Questions regarding outstanding balances or student charges should be directed to the Student Financial Services, (202) 250-2453 (Video Phone) or (202) 651-5145 (Voice).
 Payments should be made directly to the Cashier's Office, Gallaudet University.
 Be sure to include the student's name and ID number in the memo of any checks.

 Refunds of Financial Aid to Students